icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/incoming-response.md

 ---
 title: Incoming response
-description: Learn how to read incoming responses.
+description: Understand how to interpret an incoming response.
 ---

 {% title /%}